Pandaqi/Pandaqi-Studio/pandaqi-studio/content/info/contact/index.md

 {{< custom-entry-banner id="3" title="YouTube" bg="yt_bg" thumb="yt_logo" class="red" >}}

-Whenever a new game is published, trailers (and related material) will appear on my YouTube channel.
-I might also create devlogs, depending on the project.
+Whenever I make a new **video game** that's professional enough, I will make trailers and perhaps devlogs for it.
+They appear on my YouTube channel.

 <a href="https://www.youtube.com/channel/UCUegxnNkcycM67gvyeD4CEQ" class="btn">Pandaqi - A GameDev Channel</a>